muehlefeldt/unity-machine-learning/docs/run-log.md

 ## 1135
 * Rerun of 1133 in build.
 Compare runtime against 1134.
+* Runtime was better.
+Comparable reward.
+* Ep length reduction still problem but there was no change to improve this.

+## 1136
+* Build rerun of 1133 again.
+Now 40 areas with prefab.
+* Check runtime and reward.

 * Next: Introduce the decoy.
 * Think about the staged process again!